samdoran/ansible-role-rhel5stig/README.md

 This role **will make changes to the system** that could break things.
 This is not an auditing tool but rather a remediation tool to be used after an audit has been conducted.

 The role tries to be helpful and pause to let you know it found something.
-You can disable this behaviour if you want to run it unattended by setting `rhel5stig_fullauto` to `true`.
+You can disable this behaviour if you want to run it unattended by setting `rhel5stig_fullauto` to `True`.

 ## IMPORTANT INSTALL STEP